-We did not have any significant nonfinancial assets or nonfinancial liabilities which required remeasurement during the years ended December 31, 2011, 2010 or 2009.
-We did not have any transfers between Level 1 and Level 2 measurements during the year ended December 31, 2011.
+We did not have any significant nonfinancial assets or nonfinancial liabilities which required remeasurement during the years ended December 31, 2012, 2011 or 2010.
+We did not have any transfers between Level 1 and Level 2 or transfers in or out of Level 3 of the fair value hierarchy during the years ended December 31, 2012 and 2011.